jadmsaadaot/epic-flask-scaffold/scaffold-api/README.md

-# Scaffold-API
+# SCAFFOLD-API

-Python flask API application for The Modern Engagement Tool project.
+A scaffold Python flask API application to be used as a template.

 ## Getting Started